lingjunzhao/lingjunzhao.github.io/_pages/about.md

 # News

-* [Feb 2024]  New paper on *Successfully Guiding Humans with Imperfect Instructions by Highlighting Potential Errors and Suggesting Alternatives*.
+* [Feb 2024]  New paper on *Successfully Guiding Humans with Imperfect Instructions by Highlighting Potential Errors and Suggesting Alternatives*, accepted by EMNLP 2024 main conference.
 [Project Website](https://lingjunzhao.github.io/HEAR.html)
 * [Oct 2023]  New paper on *Hallucination Detection for Grounded Instruction Generation*, accepted by Findings of EMNLP 2023.
 [Project Website](https://lingjunzhao.github.io/hallucination_detection.html)
 * [May 2023]  New paper on *Define, Evaluate, and Improve Task-Oriented Cognitive Capabilities for Instruction Generation Models*.
 Accepted by Finding of ACL 2023, and ICML ToM Workshop 2023 (received **Outstanding Paper Award**).
 Code and dataset released on [Project Website](https://lingjunzhao.github.io/coop_instruction.html)